 Another natural alternative you might want to discuss with your vet is cannabidiol (CBD).
 It comes in the form of chews, oils, and topicals.
 CBD works with your dog's endocannabinoid system to support mobility and relieve discomfort.

-CBD has been studied extensively over the last few years, and while there is still a lot to learn, there is a lot of evidence to show that CBD oil for dogs can help maintain optimal health.
+Research on CBD in pets has only just begun, and while there is still a lot to learn, early evidence shows that CBD oil for arthritis in dogs could help.

 CBD may be what your dog needs to regain that spark of youth.
 However, not all CBD products are made with care, resulting in low-quality chews, oils, and treats that adversely affect your dog.

 The anti-inflammatory properties of CBD may help your dog all naturally battle pain, stiffness, and swelling in the joints, allowing your best friend to live with less pain.